5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_Scenarios.md

 Wireless connectivity plays a key role in content production and contribution scenarios such as production in studios, coverage of live in-venue (a football match) or on-the-move (the Tour-de-France) events, commentary stands (in a convention), newsgathering (breaking news in the street),...

-These different setups may have unique infrastructure and equipment needs, and the provision of connectivity with variyng QoS requirements.
+These different setups may have unique infrastructure and equipment needs, and may benefit from the provision of connectivity with variyng QoS requirements.

 The use of wireless connectivity may differ as a trade-off between quality (or importance) of the content and connection reliability.

-## A few key ideas, practical examples and trade-offs

 The choice to use wireless connectivity is not limited to specific scenarios or production levels.
 Instead, it is a strategic trade-off, balancing cost, tolerance for technical glitches, risk of failure, and the quality and importance of the content.
 Examples are given below.

-### Diversity in connectivity needs in the same deployment scenario
+## Diversity in connectivity needs in the same deployment scenario

 Media production scenarios often require a mix of connectivity solutions to meet a variety of needs.
 For example, during a football match, a production team uses high-quality cameras for the main broadcast, while a commentator stand might have additional wireless cameras for pre-game interviews.
 Wireless cameras are also deployed outside the stadium to capture interviews with the crowd at the entrance of the stadium.